Sonnet 405

 And whirl you ‘round as arm in arm we go

-Now spire you up to show we have no fear.
+Now spire you up to show we have no fear—

 Let’s spin away the night, the moon and stars,

-Cicada songs on tunes of nightingales
+Cicada songs and tunes of nightingales

 Shall be our simple homespun orchestras